Green belt information

 CONTACT US: If you feel that you need assistance in understanding the Green Belt extension policy or you need advice regarding a specific application or site.

-The Plotlands are a collection of thirteen settlements that exist within the Green Belt of the Basildon District and are home to approximately 5000 people.
+The Plotlands are a collection of thirteen settlements that exist within the Green Belt of the Basildon Borough and are home to approximately 5000 people.

 The Plotlands originate from the arrival of the railways, which improved the accessibility of the Essex countryside to city dwellers from London.

 Farmers and other landowners divided their fields into narrow plots, which many city dwellers bought and preceded to build small shacks and dwellings that they could visit at weekends and holidays to get away from the City.